V 9.2, December 2017 Go to latest version

 Most general purpose psychological experimenting systems nowadays allow acquisition of fMRI and/or EEG data and are thus suitable for cognitive neuroscience.
 So it's hard to draw a distinction (and will become harder with time).
 The systems listed here are perhaps more streamlined for cognitive neuroscience.
 There is further overlap with the section on fMRI and EEG analysis tools below.

-MonkeyLogic is (to cite from its webpage) a MATLAB toolbox for psychophysical tasks with high temporal precision.
+MonkeyLogic is (to cite from its webpage) a Matlab toolbox for psychophysical tasks with high temporal precision.
 It allows construction of sensory, motor, or cognitive tasks, based upon the interaction of a subject with visual stimuli (static and movies) through the use of eye-position, joystick, button, lever, and/or keyboard responses.
 An experiment is constructed using by a conditions file and a timing script.
 The conditions file is a tab-delimited text file which enumerates each possible sequence of stimulus presentations that can occur within any given trial of the experiment.
-The timing script is a MATLAB program that determines when and under what conditions those stimuli are presented.
+The timing script is a Matlab program that determines when and under what conditions those stimuli are presented.
 Have a look at the main menu.

 Designed by Wael Asaad at Brown and David Freedman & coworkers at U Chicago, it is in some ways a successor to CORTEX, developed by Thomas White at NIH (now Columbia U).
 It has already been used in quite a number of published studies in the area of cognitive neuroscience.

-Topographica, Param/ParamTk, and ImaGen are a set of free-to-use software packages for neural-systems modeling released by James Bednar from U. Edinburgh that has been applied to modeling the primary visual cortex.
+Topographica, Param/ParamTk, and ImaGen are a set of free-to-use software packages for neural-systems modeling released by James Bednar and his group from U. Edinburgh that has been applied to modeling the primary visual cortex.
 A review paper "shows how these separate projects add up into what is hoped to be the most complete model of the development of functional properties of V1 neurons to date."
 Here are links to 31 publications using this software so far.
 The packages are written in Python and run under Linux, Mac, and Windows.

 (>> back to table of contents)